The Computer History Museum: Preserving Modern History

 The tour features nine women in the history of computing spanning nine different galleries: Calculators, Birth of the Computer, Early Computer Companies, Supercomputers, Mainframes, Digital Logic, Input and Output, Mobile Computing, and Networking and the Web.

-The Computer History Museum has become a major resource for student, educators, and families to learn about the technological innovations that have shaped the modern world.
+The Computer History Museum has become a major resource for students, educators, and families to learn about the technological innovations that have shaped the modern world.

 Self-guided tours are available for teachers and their students, as well as docent-led tours to help engage the students in discussion.